Surface-Based Retrieval Reduces Perplexity of Retrieval-Augmented Language Models: Method

 \RETRO\ improves auto-regressive language modeling by conditioning the next token prediction on the retrieved chunks of text.
 This means that the probability of generating the next token $x_{t+1}$ depends not only on the previously generated tokens $x_{1:t}$ but also on the retrieved neighbors of the previously generated chunks, as well as their following chunks:

-The neighbors as well as the current chunk $C_{u+1}$ are passed through a transformer encoder.
-In the \textsc{Decoder}, cross-attention then attends to the output of the \textsc{Encoder} and the intermediary embeddings of the last tokens in the chunk $C_u$, a mechanism called \emph{chunked cross-attention}.
+When generating the next token, the neighbors as well as the current chunk $C_u$ are passed through a Transformer encoder.
+In the decoder, cross-attention is over the output of that encoder and the concatenation of the intermediary embeddings of the last few tokens in the previous chunk $C_{u-1}$ and the already generated tokens in $C_u$, a mechanism called \emph{chunked cross-attention}.
 For more details, see \citet{retro}.

 \paragraph{Implementation Details}